Arafath1510/Data-Visuals-Matplot-vs-Seaborn-/README.md

 # Data-Visuals-Matplot-vs-Seaborn-
 Comparison of Matplotlib vs Seaborn for data visualization with side-by-side plots, analysis, and best practices.

-The Attached Document is the content file of the comparison.
-File name: Visual Matplot & seaborn.pdf

 This project explores the differences between Matplotlib and Seaborn by implementing the same charts in both libraries.
 It covers:
 1. Line plots